RyanAugust/RyanAugust/README.md

 - 👋 Hi, I’m @RyanAugust
-- 👀 I’m interested in athletic persuits, especially triathalon
+- 👀 I’m personally interested in athletic persuits, especially triathalon & cycling, as well as anything else that gets me outdoors
-- 🌱 I’m currently learning more and more on the analytics front as well as C/C++
-- 💞️ I’m looking to collaborate on developing automation and analytic tools especially aorund athletic persuits
+- 💞️ I’m looking to collaborate on developing automation and analytic tools especially around athletic persuits
 - 👨‍💻 Professionally I work at the intersection of Data Science, Marketing Science, and Consulting @ Amazon
 - 📫 How to reach me ...
 Discord: ardec#6085, [Twitter](https://twitter.com/RyanAugust_)
 - ☕ [Buy me a coffee](https://www.buymeacoffee.com/ryanduecker)